cjqian/gobot_toys/README.md

 ###Sphero
 This needs an accelerometer and a sphero.
 Use the accelerometer (move in x and y axis) to move the sphero.

+###Temp Sensor
+This is mainly for the Kill Room.
+Given a temp sensor (ON PORT 1!!) and a screen, displays the temperature in the room in F and C. The color of the screen changes from shades of blue (60) when it's hella cold to red (80) when it's hella hot.